-In this article, we’ll explain what the brace height is and why you should keep it in mind when choosing a compound bow.
+In this article, we’ll explain the bow's brace height measurements and why you should keep them in mind when choosing a compound bow.

 In its simplest sense, the brace height is the distance between the bow’s string and the deepest part of its grip when it is at rest.